Last updated: 13APR2023 (see Changelog for details)

 If you plan on streaming from your PC or console to the Odin, I recommend connecting your PC/console to your router via wired ethernet for the most stable connection.

 Once you have your emulators, streaming apps, and Android games set up, you may want to consider a frontend to organize your collection and simplify the browsing experience.
 I have an extensive writeup on Android frontends in my Android guide, and I recommend checking that out.
-In particular, I prefer to use LaunchBox as my frontend on the Odin, due to its simplicity and ease of use.
-Note that it is a paid app, but a lifetime license can be used on an unlimited number of Android devices going forward.
+In particular, I prefer to use Daijisho as my frontend on the Odin, due to its simplicity and ease of use — plus it’s 100% free!

 The Odin also comes with its own “Odin Launcher”, which basically just organizes your apps in an easy-to-navigate interface.
 One strength of this launcher is that it has unique sidebars on both the left and the right.
 The left side menu bar allows you to alter the performance mode and LEDs, and organize your apps into four drawers: Games, Entertainment, Productivity, and System Apps.
 The right menu bar gives you quick access to brightness, storage, TV settings, and sleep.
 Note that the top menu bar is disabled when using this launcher.